Fine-Tuning Segment Anything Model (SAM)

 Advantages over Traditional Fine-Tuning Methods

-Speed: Since it requires fewer examples, one-shot learning speeds up the training process.
+One-shot requires fewer examples, one-shot learning speeds up the training process since it requires fewer examples.
 This is crucial in time-sensitive applications where quick adaptation to new tasks is needed.

 How to Fine-Tune Segment Anything Model (SAM) with One-Shot Learning